Skip to main content

 Available Scholarships

-We support our postgraduate community by offering scholarships and bursaries to prospective and current students.
+We support our postgraduate community by offering a scholarship scheme to prospective.
 Please see the SEFS Scholarships and Funding PG page for more information.

 Career Prospects